pe1l1nl1/23007/Psychology/Ch4 New Psychology.md

+This is my speaker notes for the group presentation:

 # Slide 1: Introduction

 Today, we delve into the lives and contributions of two influential figures in the history of psychology: Carl Stumpf and Oswald Külpe.